ajayrawatsap/mf_data/README.md

 ![sample_output_hdr](https://github.com/ajayrawatsap/mf_data/blob/master/data/assets/sample_ouput.PNG)

+A big thanks to team responsible for maintaining [casparser](https://github.com/codereverser/casparser) package which is used to parse CAM Pdf satatment.

 ## How to use the tool
 1. The frst step is to get the [consolidated account statement](https://www.camsonline.com/Investors/Statements/Consolidated-Account-Statement) from CAMS in PDF Format.
 Make sure that you select the option as highlighted in yellow. ![screenshot](https://github.com/ajayrawatsap/mf_data/blob/master/data/assets/cams.PNG)
 2. Clone the current github repo.
 See [help](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) for more details.
 On windows it can be done by opening command prompt tool and runing below commands